Levenmouth Offshore Wind Demonstrator Turbine

 Methil Offshore Wind Turbine (alternatively Levenmouth Demonstration Turbine) is a demonstrator site for experimental offshore wind turbines at Fife Energy Park off the coast of Methil, Fife in Scotland.

 Planning

 The initial plan (in 2011) was for test turbines to be operated by Dutch firm 2-B Energy.
 Permission was given to construct one or two turbines in a test of high-capacity offshore wind turbines.
 The first turbine would have been 179 m high with only two blades.

 In January 2012 it was announced that Samsung would be the first company to build a demonstrator turbine on the site.
 In April 2012 the Scottish government announced that it had also signed a deal with 2-B Energy to develop two-bladed offshore wind turbines nearby.
 In July 2015, the Offshore Renewable Energy Catapult announced that it was in discussions with Samsung to acquire its 7MW demonstration turbine for research purposes.
+This was successful and ORE Catapult now owns and operates the turbine as a demonstration site.